landonturner/lturner.net/source/blog/thotcon-0xA.md

 Josh had set up a physical box with 5 usb ports on it, one COMMAND port and 4 memory ports labeled A, B, C and D. I learned that the first 512 bytes of a flash drive inserted into the command drive would be run as the program.
-A, B and C are read only memory devices, and D was write only.
+A, B and C are read-only memory devices, and D was write only.

 Before attempting to solve the puzzle, I needed to know I was structuring my code, building the binaries, and flashing my thumb drives correctly.
 I wrote a